ryanhlewis/VoxelEarth/README.md

 ## Included & Related Libraries

-VoxelEarth derives ideas and/or code from several open-source projects:
+Voxel Earth derives ideas and/or code from several open-source projects:

 1. **ObjToSchematic by Lucas Dower** *(historical, removed)*